 Generally, the lower end will cover 2×2 or 3×3 foot spaces, whereas the larger units can cover 4×4 foot and larger.
 If you are able to get a digital ballast with selectable power settings, it may be desirable to go a bit larger and dial it down for your needs at the time.

-We have used these types of lights in the past and they are excellent for providing rapid plant growth.
+We have used these types of lights in the past and they are excellent at providing rapid plant growth.

 So Many Choices!
 Just Help Me Choose A Light!

-For a sure fire, easy experience – your best bet will be an appropriately sized fluorescent bulb fixture.
 This will be plug and play, relatively inexpensive and energy efficient.
 They will be a very reliable workhorse year after year and will get the job done effectively.
-Buy the size you need, either 2 foot or 4 foot, depending on the length of coverage desired.
-If you need to cover up to 2 foot of depth, consider a six or more bulb fixture.

 That’s All We Wrote!